 Four of my kids have Sensory Processing Disorder (SPD).
 It’s been a challenge to learn what works best for them but now that we have been on this road for many years, I have discovered things that make their lives so much easier.

 I wish I had known in the beginning what a huge difference a few small changes could make.
 These are some of the must-haves that I have found in working with them.
 It was hard to create this list because not only are there different types of Sensory Processing Disorder that present very differently and can actually present opposing needs, but each child is also so unique.

 You can read more about the signs of Sensory Processing Disorder here.
 I am sharing what works for some of my kids.
 What works for other kids with sensory needs may vary.

-There are several books geared towards children regarding Sensory Processing Disorder and I have shared some in Our Favourite Books for Kids About Special Needs.
+There are several books geared towards children regarding Sensory Processing Disorder and I have shared some in Must Have Sensory Processing Books for Kids.

 Not all of our kids like weighted items but the ones that do, love them!
 We buy our weighted blankets, capes, neck rolls, and neck curves at Innovaid (you may recognize some of the models on their site as my kids!).

 Two of our kids who like deep pressure have a very hard time sleeping without their weighted blankets.
 Those same two have an easier time attending during our homeschool lessons if they wear a weighted cape or neck curve.
 They also have weighted stuffed animals that seem to help calm them.

 There are tutorials available that walk you through making your own weighted blanket. (hint: click that highlighted text to take you to a list of online tutorials) There are also tutorials for making your own weighted vests.